kandaroopadevi/cyber_bullying_detection/README.md

 # 🛡️ Cyber Bullying Detection System

-A Machine Learning–based system to detect cyberbullying content from user text.
+A Machine Learning–based system to detect cyberbullying content from user text using Natural Language Processing (NLP) and classification algorithms.
-This project helps identify harmful or abusive language using NLP techniques and classification models.

 ---

 ## 📌 Project Overview

-Cyberbullying is a growing problem on social media and online platforms.
+Cyberbullying is a serious issue on social media platforms.
-This system analyzes user input text and classifies it as **Bullying** or **Non-Bullying** using Machine Learning.
+This project analyzes user-provided text and classifies it as **Bullying** or **Non-Bullying** using Machine Learning techniques.

-The project demonstrates:
+This project demonstrates:
 - Natural Language Processing (NLP)
 - Machine Learning model training & prediction
-- REST API–based prediction system
+- REST API development using Flask
 - Clean project structure suitable for real-world applications

 ---